Indigo / Baptisia

 Meridians: Heart, Lung, Stomach

-Parts Most Frequently Used: Root, Leaves
+Parts Most Frequently Used: Root, Leaf

 Flavors/Temps: Bitter, Very Cold, a bit Acrid, and a bit Astringent.

 Caution: Wild indigo (B.Tinctoria) is considered toxic.
 Large doses are known to be dangerous, acting as an emeto-cathartic.

 History/Folklore: Indigo is an excellent astringent, making it useful for dressing all kinds of ulcerations, malignant ulcers, and sore mouths (especially when accompanied by foul breath, loss of appetite and general gastric disturbance).

 Indigo tea will improve the flow of bile, induce nausea and vomiting while reducing fever and stimulating bowels.